Louisiana Mortgage Rates

 Pre-Approval: What Does It Mean?

-Preliminary approval is a sort of confirmation of a prospective homebuyer’s credibility.
-It lets home sellers know that lenders are ready to approve a mortgage loan to the buyer.
-To get a pre-approval one needs to provide documentary evidence of his paying capacity.
-A typical document set includes earning statements, account statements, a W2 form, or an alternative proof of income for at least 2 years.
-Additionally, it’s necessary to fill in the Uniform Residential Loan Application form.
+Preliminary approval serves as a validation of a potential homebuyer's financial credibility, signaling to home sellers that lenders are prepared to greenlight a mortgage loan for the buyer.
+To secure pre-approval, individuals must furnish documentary evidence of their financial capacity.
+This typically entails providing earning statements, account statements, a W2 form, or alternative proof of income spanning at least two years.
+Moreover, completion of the Uniform Residential Loan Application form is a requisite step in the pre-approval process.

 FAQ